-The Kingfisher Enhanced Hiking Stick includes a carbide tip and is available in 2 diameters and custom lengths for walking, hiking, trekking, backpacking and trail running.
+The Kingfisher Enhanced Hiking Stick includes an installed carbide tip and is available in 2 diameters and custom lengths for walking, hiking, trekking, backpacking and trail running.
 It's also the best choice for urban corridors, dog walker areas and places requiring security.
 Made of Appalachian hickory, arguably the world's strongest wood.

 The Straight Stick: